 To understand how customers feel about their products and services, businesses can use sentiment analysis.
 This process uses machine learning to analyze customer feedback and understand the sentiment behind it.

-As we move into 2022, expect to see even more businesses turning to AI and machine learning to help them with a variety of tasks.
+As we move closer to 2024, expect to see even more businesses turning to AI and machine learning to help them with a variety of tasks.
 These technologies are becoming more and more sophisticated and will only become more integral to the way businesses operate.

 5. Programmatic Audio – A Shift In Focus To Audio-Oriented Ads